• Duration10 Days / 9 Nights

 Chham (The Mask Dances)

-The dances take place on the 2nd day of Mani Rimdu.Symbolic demons are conquered, chase away, or transformed to Protectors of Dharma.
-As the theme of the dance positive forces fight with those of disorder through the dances.
-The dances convey Buddhist teaching on many levels from the simplest to the most philosophical.
-During the dance the monks are believed to become divine being.
-The dances are only performed during Mani Rimdu because they are considered to be very Sacred, and not for ordinary entertainment.
+The dances take place on the second day of Mani Rimdu.
+Symbolic demons are conquered, chased away, or transformed into Protectors of Dharma.
+As the theme of the dance, positive forces fight with those of disorder through the dances.
+The dances convey Buddhist teaching on many levels, from the simplest to the most philosophical.
+During the dance, the monks are believed to become divine beings.
+The dances are only performed during Mani Rimdu because they are considered to be very sacred and not for ordinary entertainment.

 Ser-Kyem

 Ser-Kyem is most commonly used to make tea offerings to Dharma guards such as Mahakala.
-It has two pieces: a larger raised dish-shaped bowl and a smaller raised offering bowl.
+It has two pieces: a larger, raised dish-shaped bowl and a smaller, raised offering bowl.
 The smaller is placed in an upright position in the larger dish when the offering is being made.
 When not in use, the smaller offering bowl is placed upside down in the larger bowl.
-The food offerings can also be placed in the larger dish when in use.This offering of spiritual nectar is made in many ceremonies.
+The food offerings can also be placed in the larger dish when in use.
+This offering of spiritual nectar is made in many ceremonies.
 The six dancers represent Ngag-pa, Tantric magicians.

 The Fire Puja (Jinsak)

 The Fire Puja is performed in the yard the day after the dances.
-The Fire Puja is an offering to Agni (the god of fire), and to the Gods of the mandala - to allay all harm in the world.
+The Fire Puja is an offering to Agni (the god of fire), and to the Gods of the mandala—to allay all harm in the world.
 The harm is visualized as dissolving into the grain and butter is burned.

 Chhingpa

 The next dance portrays the Four Protecting Ghings, defending the Buddhist faith against attack by demons.
 Shining paper masks hide the faces of the dancers, each a different color and each displaying a constant smile.
-The dancers´ hops are rhythmically accompanied by the beating of cymbals.The dancers charge at children in the audience and scare them as for fun.
+The dancers´ hops are rhythmically accompanied by the beating of cymbals.
+The dancers charge at children in the audience and scare them for fun.

 The Dakini dance is performed genially.
-Slow motion dance steps, keeping perfect time with the soft tinkle and slow beat of bells and drums is performed by five young priests.
-The dancers are without masks, and portray female spiritual figures; the partners of Padmasambhava.
-It is believed that they come from his pure land of Shangdok Palri where they live within his mandala.
-They herald the imminent arrival of Guru Rinpochhe at the Mani Rimdu.Two of the Ghing are male, and carry cymbals, while the two females carry drums.
-The males represent skillful means and the female represent wisdom; these two aspects of the path The torma is made from barley flour and decorated with colored butter.
+Slow-motion dance steps, keeping perfect time with the soft tinkle and slow beat of bells and drums, is performed by five young priests.
+The dancers are without masks and portray female spiritual figures, the partners of Padmasambhava.
+It is believed that they come from his pure land of Shangdok Palri, where they live within his mandala.
+They herald the imminent arrival of Guru Rinpoche at the Mani Rimdu.
+Two of the Ghing are male and carry cymbals, while the two females carry drums.
+The males represent skillful means and the females represent wisdom; these two aspects of the path The torma is made from barley flour and decorated with colored butter.
 It begins by symbolizing the body of the deity, and by the end of the ceremony, symbolizes enlightenment itself.
-It stands in the front of the mandala on its own shrine, at the very heart of the temple.
+It stands in front of the mandala on its shrine, at the very heart of the temple.

-This trek can be combined with Everest Base Camp Trek, Everest Panorama Trek aka Everest View Trek, Gokyo and Everest Base Camp trek and Everest Ultimate Trek which is also known as Everest Three High Passes Trek.
-Mani Rimdu festival is also celebrated in Chiwong Monastery in lower Everest region of Solokhumbu
+This trek can be combined with Everest Base Camp Trek, Everest Panorama Trek aka Everest View Trek, Gokyo and Everest Base Camp Trek, and Everest Ultimate Trek which is also known as Everest Three High Passes Trek.
+Mani Rimdu festival is also celebrated in Chiwong Monastery in the lower Everest region of Solokhumbu

 Itinerary

-Expand all + Collapse all -
+Expand all +Collapse all -

 This is our standard itinerary.
 It can be customized or slightly changed if required considering your pace and trekking habit that cause to change of day to day plan